-May we realize our true capacity, and yes our ministry of mercy and persistence, and the power to overcome compassion fatigue even in this “achy-breaky world.”
+May we realize our real capacity, and yes, our ministry of mercy and persistence, and the power to overcome compassion fatigue even in this “achy-breaky world.”

 Then, the cleaning up may begin, and the restoration may permit those who have lost so much to slowly, patiently and prayerfully re-imagine their own lives.